updated 22-8-2006 . . . still needs finalising

 will be very low.
 The signal on the collector will be a waveform but

-this will be smoothed by the 100n capacitor.
+this is smoothed by the 100n capacitor.

 The